swisskyrepo/PayloadsAllTheThings/Headless Browser/README.md

     node --inspect=0.0.0.0:4444 app.js
     ```

-> [!NOTE]
+Starting from Chrome 136, the switches `--remote-debugging-port` and `--remote-debugging-pipe` won't be respected if attempting to debug the default Chrome data directory.
+These switches must now be accompanied by the `--user-data-dir` switch to point to a non-standard directory.

-> The flag `--user-data-dir=/path/to/data_dir` is used to specify the user's data directory, where Chromium stores all of its application data such as cookies and history.
+The flag `--user-data-dir=/path/to/data_dir` is used to specify the user's data directory, where Chromium stores all of its application data such as cookies and history.
 If you start Chromium without specifying this flag, you’ll notice that none of your bookmarks, favorites, or history will be loaded into the browser.

 ## Network